varocarras/ECG-523/README.md

 # Demo Code

-- The demo code allows you to use our trained model to predict a rythim for a given waveform.
+- The demo code allows you to use our trained model to predict a rhythm for a given waveform.
+- Run the scipt to query the network and choose the algorithm to use

 ## (Detector)